floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 │ 4/1 │    │      │      │ RFSH │    │    │ 0000 │ 00 │ 0002 │ IFF1 │
 ```

-This is the reason why maskable interrupts are only handled at the end of the instruction that
+This is the reason why maskable interrupts are delayed until the end of the instruction that
 follows **EI**.

 **EI** also explicitely supresses masked interrupts in the second half of its opcode fetch